In order to get a SEAL contract – you will need to have a great PST score.

 Next up you need to work on your weaknesses.
 If you suck at swimming then you need to get in the pool.

-If you don’t have a pool go find a local pond.
+If you don’t have a swimming pool go find a local pond or go to the beach.
 Make it happen.

 SWIM 500 YDS.
 Side stroke or breast stroke in 12:30 min